Core solution

 TR4 Biosecurity Standard

-The TR4 Biosecurity Standard outlines a risk mitigation plan for minimizing the spread of the Tropical Race 4 fungus, also known as Foc TR4, – one of the most destructive diseases in banana and plantain crops – to, within, and from farms.
-It is a standalone standard for producers who do not have another form of GLOBALG.A.P. certification.
+The TR4 Biosecurity Standard outlines a risk mitigation plan for minimizing the spread of the Tropical Race 4 fungus, also known as Foc TR4 – one of the most destructive diseases in banana and plantain crops – to, within, and from farms.
+It is a standard designed for producers who do not have another form of GLOBALG.A.P. certification.

 What is the TR4 Biosecurity Standard?